LordLovelysmell/todo-list-api/README.md

 You will also need to import [environment](env.postman_environment.json) for Postman to effectively interact with Todo List API.
 The environment is also in the project root.

+The Postman collection completely mirroring all wokrkable endpoints.

+## Todo List API Images

+Images loaded using `/api/v1/todos/64f18bf743e197ab2f780cd8/attachments` endpoint are served at `/img/todos/IMAGE_FILENAME`.

+`IMAGE_FILENAME` is returned by endpoint above if loading was successful.

 ## Testing

 1. Run tests: